-A Johnny Bravo episode has him baby sit a kid with magic powers.
+A Johnny Bravo episode has him baby sit a kid with magic powers (a parody of Timothy from It's a Good Life).
 The parents are afraid of the kid big time, so they let him do what he wants.

 An implied zig-zagged example of The Powerpuff Girls is with Daddy Morebucks, Princess Morebucks' father.
 It's shown that he rarely disciplines his daughter when she throws temper tantrums, and gives her money to get her silenced.
 The ending of an episode when Princess becomes the mayor also implies that he gives her proper discipline when necessary.

 Charlotte and Drew Pickles towards Angelica sometimes in Rugrats.

 In the The Simpsons episode, "The Itchy and Scratchy Movie", during a parent-teacher conference, Marge explains to Mrs. Krabappel that she and Homer have a hard time disciplining Bart whenever he does something wrong and are encouraged by her to start being firm about it.
 Following her advice, they get better at disciplining him, such as when they send him to bed without dinner for breaking Grandpa's teeth, and preventing him from seeing The Itchy and Scratchy Movie when he doesn't watch Maggie and she drives Homer's car.

 In a Flashback on The Simpsons it's shown that Ned Flanders' parents were beatnicks who didn't believe in punishing their son for his unruly behavior, but on the other hand didn't want the behavior to continue.

 Dr. Foster: Would you please tell your son to stop [tearing my office apart]?